• Skip to primary navigation

 Carara National Park Information

-Established in 1998 as a national park, Carara National Park is a favorite destination for bird watchers due to its immense amount of primary rain forest.
-It is also home to one of the largest population of Scarlet Macaws in Costa Rica.
+Established in 1998 as a national park, Carara National Park is a favorite destination for bird watchers due to its immense amount of nature.

-This national park is 20 square miles and it protects the river basin of the Rio Tarcoles.
-At one of the stations, you can even catch a glimpse of a crocodile during rainy season!
+This national park is 20 square miles (~52 sq km) and it protects the river basin of the Rio Tarcoles.

 Location and Directions